alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     In-game look
 </div>

-* This how the lighting finally looked in the game with some post-processing thrown on the top of it.
+* This is how the lighting finally looked in the game with some post-processing thrown on the top of it.
 You can try it yourself [here](https://makra.itch.io/two-opposites).

 #### **2.0 ASCII Line Art - p5js**
 * After getting an experience as a tech artist at FIEA this summer, I was pretty sure this was the track that I'd be applying to.